COMM 340 – Intercultural Communication

 Description

 Students will critically deal with a variety of substantive fields of application of intercultural communication principles, such as the media, fashion, food, tourism, music etc. and they will analyze the relationship between communication, culture, and identity change.
+Students will be encouraged to engage critically with questions around communication across different cultures, through research and writing.

-The course will challenge students to perceive and understand human diversity by exploring diversity within a context of constantly changing global systems, and also to answer to the following question: how do people understand one another when they do not share a common cultural experience?
+The course will challenge students to perceive and understand human diversity by exploring diversity within a context of constantly changing global systems, and to answer to the following question: how do people understand one another when they do not share a common cultural experience?

+During the course, students will be encouraged to express their positions and ideas through writings, presentations, and in-class discussion.
 Based on opportunities available in Florence, the course will try to fully integrate the students’ abroad experience in their learning process.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.